beatrizgj/MDPbiome/README.md

 This step involves creating MDP states as a form of abstracting groups of similar microbiome samples.
 The common way of doing this abstraction is by clustering techniques.

-Note that, if you do not have a cluster assigment in your mapping file, you could use our *Robust Clustering* procedure, also provided with MDPbiome sources.
+Note that, if you do not have a cluster assignment in your mapping file, you could use our *Robust Clustering* procedure, also provided with MDPbiome sources.
 This will compute a good performing set of clusters based on several metrics.
 If the process doesn't find clusters it returns -1.
-If the process succeds it will append a "cluster" attribute to the sample data of the phyloseq object.
+If the process succeeds it will append a "cluster" attribute to the sample data of the phyloseq object.

 ```{r eval=FALSE}
 source("robust.clustering.metagenomics.functions.r")